elasticio/elasticio.github.io/content/_getting-started/executions.md

 ![Executions polling Flow](/assets/img/getting-started/exec-page/exec2.png)

 A polling flow is triggered by a platform internal scheduling request.
-As a result of this request, the flow's trigger is executed eventually.
+As a result of this request, the flow's trigger is executed.
 The message emitted by the trigger is creating a large number of messages that all belong to the same execution.
 In the example above 101 messages belong to the same execution as they were caused by the same trigger message.
-A new execution is created only in the next scheduling interval.
+A new execution is created in the next scheduling interval.

 The action receiving the data is processing it in parallel or serially, and emits